A fast and stable approximate maximum-likelihood method for template fits: Derivation of the approximate likelihood

+In practice, $V(\beta)$ is computed with \eq{var_beta_conway}, which in the limit of large simulation samples is also correct when more than one component is dominant.

 As shown by Conway \cite{Conway:2011in}, an estimate for $\beta$ can be obtained by solving the score function $\partial Q/\partial \beta = 0$ based on \eq{conway}, which leads to a quadratic equation for $\beta$, which has only one valid solution.
+In summary, Conway's likelihood is correct in the limit of large simulation samples and an approximation to the exact Barlow-Beeston likelihood for small samples.